- Food & Drink

 Restaurant Guy Savoy is a culinary shrine to the skills of its namesake.
 Renowned not only for its food but also for impeccable service, characterized by happiness and conviviality instead of inaccessible aloofness, this three-Michelin-starred restaurant consistently enthralls its diners and is a source of inspiration for many other chefs.
 Signature dishes include Savoy’s artichoke soup dressed with black truffle shavings and accompanied by brioche slathered with truffle butter and the chocolate orb dessert, over which warm mango coulis is poured at the last minute to create a delicious melting effect.
 Each day for lunch, Guy Savoy reserves one table for guests to indulge in a French gourmet experience.
 Restaurant Guy Savoy has achieved reader recognition in Elite Traveler‘s Top 100 Restaurants in the World.

 One of the oldest restaurants in Paris, Pavillon Ledoyen first opened its doors 1792 and was the place to see and be seen during the Belle Époque.
-Today, the rich décor harks back to its historical legacy with ornate stucco details and silk brocades, but the real pièce de résistance here is the stunning French haute cuisine.
+The dining room, — classified as a historical monument — is a sight to behold, retaining much of its exquisite 19th century detailing.
+Pavillon Ledoyen will re-open in September 2021 with new interior detailing from the artist Kostia and Atelier Montex, Chanel’s Parisian artisanl embroidery studio.
+The collaboration has seen the installation of a series of what Kostia describes as intricately crafted floral “veils” between each table.
+Interiors aside, the real pièce de résistance here is the stunning French haute cuisine.
 Earning the top mark of three Michelin stars, the restaurant serves modern dishes inspired by classical French fare from Chef Yannick Alléno.
 Pavillon Ledoyen has achieved reader recognition in Elite Traveler‘s Top 100 Restaurants in the World.

-This Michelin-starred restaurant was opened by Chef Jean Pierre Vigato in 2004.
+This Michelin-starred restaurant was opened by Chef Jean Pierre Vigato in 2004 but now boasts Mathieu Pacaud (also of Paris’s Michelin-starred Divellec) at its helm.
 Apicius extends over a number of rooms in the magnificent Hotel Schneider, previously the residence of 19th century man of affairs, the Marquis de Talhouët.
 Guests can choose to dine in the Dining Room, the Klimt Room – adorned with superb reproductions of Klimt’s golden-toned artworks – or the Petit Salon, an intimate room for six to eight people.
 The cuisine is modern French; light, elegant, inventive, but with the unmistakeable hallmarks of traditional bourgeois dishes.

 Comprised of two dining rooms – Winter and Summer – used according to the rhythms of the season, this three-Michelin-starred destination in Le Bristol Paris attracts with its gorgeous surroundings and delectable culinary offerings.
 Based upon traditional French cuisine, yet always evolving and being improved, the dishes created by head chef Eric Frechon aim to bring back to the forefront of the gastronomical world simple but delicious combinations made with quality seasonal ingredients.
 Try the hearty roast saddle of venison with celeriac purée and beetroot in port accompanied by a wine chosen by Chief Sommelier Marco Pelletier.
 Epicure has achieved reader recognition in Elite Traveler’s Top 100 Restaurants in the World.